lhtin/You-Dont-Know-JS/up & going/ch1.md

 Code comments are one effective way to write more readable code, which makes your program easier to understand, maintain, and fix later if there are problems.

-Finally, don't neglect the power of practice.
+Finally, don't __neglect__(忽视) the power of practice.
 The best way to learn how to write code is to write code.

 I'm excited you're well on your way to learning how to code, now!
 Keep it up.
 Don't forget to check out other beginner programming resources (books, blogs, online training, etc.).
 This chapter and this book are a great start, but they're just a brief introduction.